ouyi/antlr4calc/README.md

 # ANTLR4 calculator example

-A short tutorial with the calculator grammar and code for both the visitor and the listener patterns.
+A short antlr4 tutorial with the calculator grammar and code examples for the following:

+- Java visitor
+- Java listener
+- JavaScript listener

 ## Set up env variables